19.8%… that’s how much email steals from your startup every single day.

 If your business needs to keep clients close at hand during projects, Basecamp can help.

-In the same way every conversation, file, task, and deadline is kept clean and organized for your team, Basecamp offers the same for your clients.
+In the same way every conversation, file, task, and deadline is kept clean and organized for your team, Basecamp offers the same for your clients, allowing you to replace email communications entirely.
 Whether it’s a message, to-do, file, or approval request, anything inside Basecamp can be shared externally, significantly reducing the need for back-and-forth emails with your clients.

 That said, we understand that privacy is paramount.
 Which is why every single item you share externally gets a visible badge letting the entire team know that the client has access.
 And switching permissions is as simple as clicking a button, meaning clients only see what you want them to see.